 Out of the station, turn left on the High Street and then take your first left on to Ealing Road.
 Follow Ealing Road (past the Alperton station) to the T- junction and turn left.
-You’ll cross over the canal bridge and see the entrance to the canal path on your left.
-There is a 243 Ealing Road sign for new apartments at the entrance to the canal (see photo below.)
+You’ll cross over the canal bridge and see the entrance to the canal path on your left (see photo below.)
 We’ll follow the canal back home and then exit the canal off Bloomfield Road in Maida Vale and run back the usual way to Starbucks.

 Greenford (9.75 miles)